xuankimtran/docs-1/pages/katalon-studio/docs/session-termination.md

 **Inactive session; the license has been transferred to <another_user>.**

-* When your session is inactive, another granted user from your Organization can occupy your license.
+* When your session is inactive, another licensed user from your Organization can occupy your license.

 **Your account has logged in on another machine.**